hive-engine/steemsmartcontracts-wiki/Smart-Contracts-API.md

 ## 2. Execute a Smart Contract from another Smart Contract
-From a Smart Contract, you can call another Smart Contract simply by using the following global function:
+From a Smart Contract, you can call another Smart Contract simply by using the following global functions:

 `executeSmartContract(contract: string, action: string, payload: JSON stringified)`